Substra/substra-documentation/docs/source/documentation/concepts.rst

 Parallelization
 ---------------

-There are two ways to run several tasks in parallel on a same node.
+There are two ways to run several tasks in parallel on a same organization.
 The first one, named vertical scaling, is when several tasks are run in parallel on the same machine.
-The second one, horizontal scaling, is when several taks are run in parallel on several machines belonging to the same node.
+The second one, horizontal scaling, is when several taks are run in parallel on several machines belonging to the same organization.

 Vertical scaling
 ^^^^^^^^^^^^^^^^